RibbonCommunications/webrtc-js-sdk/tutorials/Configurations.md

 The following sections describe various properties within the configuration object in more detail.

-Each section refers to a specific Kandy.js feature that in general maps to that configuration property.
+Each section refers to a specific SDK feature that in general maps to that configuration property.
-For example, modifying the value of `config.logs` property in your configuration object, will affect how the Kandy.js 'Logs' feature will behave at runtime.
+For example, modifying the value of `config.logs` property in your configuration object will affect how the 'Logs' feature will behave at runtime.

 ### Logs